k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

   Provide it k2view team.

-  When creating a namespace its name is associated as a subdomain to this domain in the ingress controller.
-For example, if domain is "k2dev.company.com" and a created namespace is "test", then URL of this namespace, that users shall access to, will be "test.k2dev.company.com".
+  When creating a namespace, its name is associated as a subdomain to this domain in the ingress controller.
+For example, if the domain is "k2dev.company.com" and a created namespace is "test", then the URL of this namespace, that users shall access, will be "test.k2dev.company.com".

 - Ensure the following according to the cloud provider: